Azerbaijan–Pakistan relations: Military cooperation

-Pakistan is one countries with declared nuclear weapons and a state with high degree of development of the military industry.
+Pakistan is one country with declared nuclear weapons and a state with high degree of development of the military industry.
 Regarding the issues of military cooperation between Azerbaijan and Pakistan, it is noted that it is possible to produce weapons for common purposes, as well as laying the foundations of military enterprises.
 On the other hand, Pakistan aims to strengthen its relations with Azerbaijan in the field of energy in view of its deficiency and requirement of energy resources.

 Azerbaijan has approached Pakistan with wishes to further expand cooperation in fields of joint production of defence products during the meeting of Pakistan's Minister of Defence Productions with Azerbaijan's president.

 In the winter of 2014, during the fifth meeting of the working group on military cooperation between Azerbaijan and Pakistan in the city of Islamabad, the countries signed an agreement on mutual military cooperation.

 Over the past decade, Pakistani military experts trained about a hundred Azerbaijani military units.

 Azerbaijan is holding talks with Pakistan to purchase JF-17 Thunder multirole fighter aircraft.
 In October 2016 President Aliyev and PM Nawaz Sharif confirmed plans to carry out joint military exercises.
 In 2019–2020, the mass production of JF-17 Block 3 fighters is scheduled.
 Azerbaijan is interested in purchasing Super Mushak trainer aircraft.

 On 12 September 2021, Azerbaijan hosted joint military drills with Pakistan and Turkey.